Skip to main content

 Metrorail at Miami Airport

-• 📍 Where does the Metrorail depart from?
-It departs from the Miami Central Station (Miami Intermodal Center).
+• 📍 Where does Metrorail depart from?
+It departs from the Miami Intermodal Center.
 To get there, you must take the free MIA Mover train from Level 3 of the airport terminal.

 • 💰 How much does the ticket cost?
-A single trip costs $2.25 USD, making it a very affordable option.
+A single trip costs USD 2.25, with a daily cap of USD 5.65.

 • 🏙️ Which line takes me to Downtown/Brickell?
-The Orange Line is the one that directly connects the airport with Miami's financial and tourist center.
+The Orange Line connects the airport to the financial and tourist center of Miami — but only directly on weekdays.

 Image